LoopKit/loopdocs/README.md

     ```

 **Issue:**
-ℹ️ If you have deployed your current branch with `mkdocs gh-deploy` and then pushed  `master` to the repository, this will automatically deploy `master` and override your previous deployment.
+ℹ️ If you have deployed your current branch with `mkdocs gh-deploy` and then pushed  `main` to the repository, this will automatically deploy `main` and override your previous deployment.
-The reason is simple, *Loopdocs* also has a [*GitHub Action*](.github/workflows/publish.yml) that automatically builds and deploys the documentation every time the `master` branch is pushed to the repository.
+The reason is simple, *Loopdocs* also has a [*GitHub Action*](.github/workflows/publish.yml) that automatically builds and deploys the documentation every time the `main` branch is pushed to the repository.
 The workaround is to redeploy your branch for preview with `mkdocs gh-deploy`.

 ❗️ Remember to disable *GitHub Pages* in your repository settings when you are done sharing.